North Cyprus Cancer Charity Trust

 Regular fundraising events are held by the NCCCT.
 These include a monthly coffee morning, usually held at a well‑known hotel or restaurant.
 Premises are used free of charge and often the venue will provide tea/coffee and cakes, for which the NCCCT is always grateful.
 A bingo session is held at The Lodge in Ҫatalköy.
 It takes place every Tuesday in the summer and every Sunday in the winter.

 The NCCCT’s second‑hand shops in Girne sell clothes, books, bric‑a‑brac and household items.
-Heartbeat, situated in the old Girne hospital, is open on Monday, Tuesday and Thursday from 10am until 2pm and also on Friday from 9.30am to 12.30pm.
-The Hut, located behind Girne Post Office, is open Tuesday-Saturday from 9.30am until 12.30pm.
-Heartbeat and The Hut are both staffed by volunteers and the NCCCT rely on the generosity of the general public for providing donations.
+The Hut is located behind Girne Post Office and Heartbeat is situated in the old Girne hospital.
+Both shops are staffed by volunteers and the NCCCT rely on the generosity of the general public for providing donations.
 For current opening hours, please refer to the NCCCT Facebook page.

 All members of the NCCCT committee are volunteers and no expenses are taken, meaning that every lira raised can be used to buy vital equipment.
 The hospital will request a specific piece of equipment and the purchase is subsequently dealt with directly through the supplier and the NCCCT’s bank.